Terry-Martin/ChasingDreams/README.md

 The website is designed with the following target audience in mind:
 - Project assessor
 - Student peers
-- Poeple with an interest in music
+- People with an interest in music
 - People who enjoy games
 - People with a interest in dreams/sleep